aztfmods/terraform-azurerm-vnet/README.md

 This GitHub repository features a [Makefile](./Makefile) tailored for testing various configurations.
 Each test target corresponds to different [example](./examples/) use cases provided within the repository.

 Before running these tests, ensure that both Go and Terraform are installed on your system.
 To execute a specific test, use the following command ```make <test-target>```
 > **Note:** Replace test-target with the desired test case from the Makefile.

-> **Note:** The tests utilize Terratest, a Go library that streamlines the process of writing automated tests for your infrastructure code.
+The tests utilize Terratest, a Go library that streamlines the process of writing automated tests for your infrastructure code.
 It provides a comprehensive set of helper functions and patterns, which facilitate common infrastructure testing tasks and enable easier verification of configuration correctness.

 ## Authors